-My chemo lasted around eight hours.
-I had to do blood tests for a couple of days beforehand to make sure everything, my liver and all these functions were all right, and then I got jacked up on some version of steroids.
+My chemo lasted around 8 hours.
+I had to do blood tests for a couple of days beforehand to make sure everything, my liver and all these functions, were all right, and then I got jacked up on some version of steroids.

 Describe the chemo side effects

 I kept gaining weight.
 I was hot.
-My hair didn’t fall out, it got thinner and I kept gaining weight.
-It was about three weeks between each cycle, and so I would go in on a Thursday and then three weeks later, I’d do it again.
+My hair didn’t fall out.
+It got thinner, and I kept gaining weight.
+It was about 3 weeks between each cycle, and so I would go in on a Thursday.
+Then 3 weeks later, I’d do it again.

 I didn’t feel lousy at first.
-Day three or day four is when I really felt miserable.
-From the movies.
-I was completely convinced I was going to be throwing up.
+Day 3 or day 4 is when I really felt miserable.
+From the movies, I was completely convinced I was going to be throwing up.
 I wasn’t throwing up.

 I didn’t feel on top of my game, I’m not going to lie.
 It really wasn’t like in the movies, and it wasn’t like it hurt going in.
 I was really, really afraid it was going to.

-This picture was after chemo cycle number two.
+This picture was after chemo cycle number 2.
 Do I even look sick?
-This is not my Julia Roberts moment from the movies where she’s throwing up over the toilet.
+This is not my Julia Roberts moment from the movies, where she’s throwing up over the toilet.

 This is a couple of hours after the second chemo I had.
 My daughter had just gotten a puppy and brought it over for us to take a look at.
 I was all jacked up on steroids, and so I didn’t feel that horrible.

 I responded very well to the chemo.
-Now, their idea of very well doesn’t mean that I felt like running a marathon, but it does mean that it was going to kill the cancer.
+Their idea of very well doesn’t mean that I felt like running a marathon, but it does mean that it was going to kill the cancer.
 That was good, but the cancer wasn’t completely gone.

 We found that I was responsive after doing a scan.
 Based on that, we went in and just did just the lobectomy.
 My youngest one graduated from college, so we delayed things a little bit so that I could attend her graduation.